Last Updated on February 23, 2022 by InfomediaNG

-There have been worries over how beneficiaries of the NIRSAL loan can repay.
+There have been worries over how beneficiaries of the COVID-19 NIRSAL Loan can repay.
 Some of them say all efforts to repay the loan proved abortive.
-The first thing you need to pay attention to when taking a loan is the maturity date that is the due date for payment.
+But to simplify the process, NMFB has activated a repayment schedule link on its portal.

-In this post, we’ll show you how to settle your COVID-19 loan for you to have access to another SME loan ready to roll out by the Federal government.
+In this post, we’ll show you how to settle your COVID-19 loan so you have access to another SME loan ready to roll out by the Federal government.

-We’ll tell you more about how to go about this, let’s share with you stories of some beneficiaries who are unable to repay.
+We’ll tell you more about how to go about this, and let’s share with you the stories of some beneficiaries who are unable to repay.

 How repayment should be paid